scfung/Assignment5/README.md

 -ShortestPath function did not return the correct output, when the path to certain vertices is not possible.

 -ShortestPath function did not return the correct output in the form of a float number, returned cost in an integer instead.
+Used std::fixed and std::setprecision to fix this problem.

 -Vertices class did not properly work as nested class within graph.h file, used another file name vertices.h and included it into the graph.h file.